zudochkin/awesome-newsletters/README.md

 - [Dev Tips](https://umaar.com/dev-tips/).
 A developer tip, in the form of a gif, in your inbox each week.
 - [Friday Front-end](https://zendev.com/friday-frontend.html).
 15 great Front-end articles, tutorials, and announcements every Friday.
 Sections for CSS/SCSS, JavaScript, and other awesome stuff.
 [Archive](https://zendev.com/category/friday-frontend.html)
 - [Unreadit/Frontend](https://unread.it/n/frontend/).
 Best frontend development news sourced from the best subreddits.
-- [The UI Development Mentoring Newsletter](https://mentor.silvestar.codes/reads).
-A weekly newsletter about user interface frontend development and freelancing.
+- [UI Dev Newsletter](https://mentor.silvestar.codes/reads).
+A hand-curated list of articles, tutorials, opinions, and tools related to User Interface development.

 ### General Web Development